rosiesuchoi/Ubaeby/README.md

 <h3 align="center">Hi there, I'm Rosie 🌹ヾ(•ω•`)o</h3>
 <h1 align="center">I'm a Full-Stack Software Engineer 💻 👩‍🎓</h1>

 <div>I'm a huge fan of computer programming and love the challenges of debugging or refactoring codes in HTML/CSS and JavaScript.
 I thoroughly don't like spending hours on a computer by myself as I generally thrive with others around me!
+Currently, I'm attending University of Washington studying Computer Science with an expectation of graduation in 2027!
 Lastly meeting new people and learning their experiences is great way to start off a day 🌞</div>

 ### 📃 Technical Skills

 - I’m proficient in reading and writing HTML , JS, and CSS
-- I utilize programs to write codes, such as Visual Studio Code, GitHub (obviously), and CodePen
+- I utilize programs to write codes, such as Visual Studio Code, GitHub, and CodePen
 - Debugging, API Fetch Request, DOM (Document Object Model)
 - Graduated from Coding Dojo, and gained proficiency in Java, Python, and React
+- Currently studying advanced Java and algorithms

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)